 Escape the hustle and bustle of Sydney’s streets and seek refuge at the rooftop of Hotel Sweeney’s.
 Haul yourself up to Dots Rooftop, catch your breath, then order a tasting paddle and some burgers.
 This place is a craft beer haven, so don’t be afraid to seek refuge in a few schooners while you soak in the views of Sydney’s CBD skyline.
 As the sun sets, twinkling lights come on over head and you’ll find yourself immersed in Sydney’s bright bar scene.
 Find Hotel Sweeney’s here.

 Did someone say beer?
 The Taphouse is where it’s at!
 Rather than inundating you with a million craft beers on tap, the guys at the Taphouse have a carefully curated range for you to sample, albeit there are still over 20 of them on tap.
 Get yourself a cosy spot in the open-air rooftop garden at their Darlinghurst location, soak in that glorious Sydney afternoon sunshine and start working your way through that beer list.
 They offer beer pairings for their fantastic food menu, huzzah!
 Find The Local Taphouse here.

 Intercontinental Sydney Supper Club

-For something a bit more fancy, treat yourself to a few hours indulging in the Rooftop Lounge at Sydney’s Intercontinental Hotel.
-From the 31st level of the hotel you’ll be spoiled with uninterrupted views of the Opera House, the kind dreams are made of.
+For something a bit fancier, treat yourself to a few hours indulging in the Rooftop Lounge at Sydney’s Intercontinental Hotel.
+From the 31st level of the hotel, you’ll be spoiled with uninterrupted views of the Opera House, the kind dreams are made of.
 This is the place to be in the afternoon, watching the sunset over the harbour and getting some incredible photos, while sipping on a delicious glass of wine.
 Reservations are essential.
 Find Intercontinental Sydney Supper Club here.

 Sweetheart’s Rooftop BBQ